dstuecken/ddj-800-big-sur-installer/README.md

 # Unofficial DDJ-800 Driver Installer for Mac OS Big Sur (10.15)

-This is an unofficial installer for the Pioneer DDJ-800 on Mac OS Big sure.
+This is an unofficial installer for the Pioneer DDJ-800 on Mac OS Big Sur.
 This repository is not affiliated with Pioneer.

 ## Disclaimer